 Introduction

 This proposal, however, hinges on the definition of what a symbol is.
-The term symbol is often used as a synonym for a sign, which is classically defined by Ferdinand de Saussure as an arbitrary binding between a “signifier” (for instance a word, a digit, but also a traffic sign, logo, etc.) and a “signified” (the meaning or content to which the signifier refers) .
-In that respect, however, many non-human animals, including chimpanzees, macaques, but also dogs, are able to learn hundreds of such relationships, even with arbitrary signs (Kaminski et al., 2004; Livingstone et al., 2010; Matsuzawa, 1985; Premack, 1971).
-Even bees can learn to associate arbitrary visual shapes to abstract representations such as visual quantities (2 or 3 elements) independently of the density, size or color of the elements in the visual display (Howard et al., 2019).
+The term symbol is often used as a synonym for a sign, which is classically defined by Ferdinand de Saussure as an arbitrary binding between a “signifier” (for instance a word, a digit, but also a traffic sign, logo, etc.) and a “signified” (the meaning or content to which the signifier refers) (Saussure et al., 1995).
+In that respect, however, many non-human animals, including chimpanzees, macaques, but also dogs, are able to learn hundreds of such indexical relationships, even with arbitrary signs (Kaminski et al., 2004; Livingstone et al., 2010; Matsuzawa, 1985; Premack, 1971).
+Even bees can learn to associate arbitrary visual shapes to abstract representations such as visual quantities (2 or 3 elements) independently of the density, size and colour of the elements in the visual display (Howard et al., 2019).
 More recently, it has been proposed to reserve the term “symbol” for a collection of such signs that can be syntactically manipulated according to precise compositional rules (Deacon, 1998; Dehaene et al., 2022; Nieder, 2009).
 The symbols then entertain relationships between each other that are parallel to the relationships between the objects, or concepts, they represent.
-For example, numerical symbols allow manipulations such “2+3=5” irrespective of whether it applies to apples, oranges or money.
+For example, numerical symbols allow manipulations such as “2+3=5” irrespective of whether they apply to apples, oranges or money.
 Performing the “sum” operation internally allows expectations about a specific outcome in the external world.
-Non-human animals may be conditioned to acquire iconic or indexical associations (i.e. signs which bear, respectively, a non-arbitrary or arbitrary relationships between the signifier and the signified) and even perhaps perform operations on the learned signs, such as addition (Livingstone et al., 2014), but their capacities for novel symbolic composition, especially of a recursive syntactic nature, appear limited, or absent (Berwick and Chomsky, 2016; Dehaene et al., 2022, 2015; Penn et al., 2008; Sablé-Meyer et al., 2021; Yang, 2013; Zhang et al., 2022).
+Non-human animals may be conditioned to acquire iconic or indexical associations (i.e. signs which bear, respectively, a non-arbitrary or arbitrary relationships between the signifier and the signified), and even perhaps perform operations on the learned signs, such as addition (Livingstone et al., 2014), but their capacities for novel symbolic composition, especially of a recursive syntactic nature, appear limited, or absent (Berwick and Chomsky, 2016; Dehaene et al., 2022, 2015; Penn et al., 2008; Sablé-Meyer et al., 2021; Yang, 2013; Zhang et al., 2022).

 A small number of behavioral studies, spread over four decades, report that non-human animals such as bees and pigeons, but also macaques, baboons and chimpanzees, struggle to reverse the associations that they learned in one direction (Imai et al., 2021; Kojima, 1984; Lipkens et al., 1988; Medam et al., 2016; Sidman et al., 1982; Howard et al., 2019; see Chartier and Fagot, 2022, for a review and discussion).
 In a recent experiment, Chartier and Fagot (2022) explored this question in 20 free-behaving baboons.
 After having learned to pair visual shapes (two pairs A-B) above 80% success, their performance dropped considerably when the order of presentation was subsequently reversed (B-A; 54% correct, chance = 50%), although their relearning performance was only slightly but significantly better when the reversed pairs were congruent (B1-A1; B2-A2) rather than incongruent (B1-A2; B2-A1).
-Even for the famous case of chimpanzee AI, who learned Arabic numerals and other arbitrary tokens for colors and objects (Matsuzawa, 2009, 1985), it turns out that her capacity to associate signs and their meanings was based on an explicit and sequential training in both directions, at least initially (Kojima, 1984).
-In sharp contrast, humans as young as 8 months, even when tested under the same conditions as monkeys or baboons (Sidman et al., 1982), show behavioral evidence of immediate spontaneous reversal of learned associations (Imai et al., 2021; Ogawa et al., 2010; Sidman et al., 1982).
+Even for the famous case of chimpanzee AI, who learned Arabic numerals and other arbitrary tokens for colours and objects (Matsuzawa, 2009, 1985), it turns out that her capacity to associate signs and their meanings was based on an explicit and sequential training in both directions, at least initially (Kojima, 1984).
+In sharp contrast, humans as young as 8 months, even when tested under the same conditions as monkeys or baboons (Sidman et al., 1982), show behavioural evidence of immediate spontaneous reversal of learned associations (Imai et al., 2021; Ogawa et al., 2010; Sidman et al., 1982).

-Still, behavioral tests depend on an explicit report which could hide an implicit understanding of symbolic representations.
+Still, behavioural tests depend on an explicit report which could hide an implicit understanding of symbolic representations.
 This confound can be alleviated by directly recording the brain responses, providing a more direct comparison between species.
 Here, we propose a simple brain-imaging test of reversible associations.
 First, the participant receives evidence of several stimulus pairings between an object (O) and an arbitrary sign or label (L) in a fixed ‘canonical order’, e.g., from O1 to L1 and from O2 to L2.
 Knowledge of these learned (i.e., congruent) associations is then tested using a classic violation-of-expectation paradigm, by evaluating the brain’s surprise response or “prediction error” when, say, O1 is followed by L2.
 This response can then also be evaluated in the converse direction, by switching the order of presentation of the two items within a pair.
 The crucial question is whether the brain shows a surprise response to an incongruent pairing presented in reversed order (e.g., L1 followed by O2), relative to the corresponding congruent pairing (L1 followed by O1).
 The reversibility hypothesis predicts that if symbolic associations are formed, pairs presented in canonical and reversed order should be similarly processed, and so a similar surprise response to incongruent pairings should be found in both cases.

 A recent study from our lab used EEG to apply this approach to 4-5 month-old human infants (Kabdebon and Dehaene-Lambertz, 2019).
-The infants were habituated to pairs of stimuli in which a specific picture (a lion or a fish) was associated with tri-syllabic none words, depending on a rule concerning syllable- repetition in the word (e.g. xxY words such as babagu, didito, etc.. were followed by the fish picture whereas xYx words such as lotilo, fudafu, etc.. were followed by the lion picture).
-Violation-of-expectations responses were recorded in both canonical and reverse order, suggesting that preverbal human infants, already have the ability to reversibly attach a symbol to an abstract rule.
+The infants were trained with pairs of stimuli in which a specific picture (a lion or a fish) was associated with tri-syllabic none words, depending on a rule concerning syllable-repetition in the word (e.g. xxY words such as babagu, didito, etc. were followed by the fish picture whereas xYx words such as lotilo, fudafu, etc. were followed by the lion picture).
+Violation-of-expectations responses were recorded in both canonical and reverse order, suggesting that preverbal human infants already have the ability to reversibly attach a symbol to an abstract rule.
 In human adults, an fMRI study with a more complex design using explicit reports on associations between abstract patterns also showed brain signatures suggestive of spontaneous reversal of learned associations (Ogawa et al., 2010).
-The network of brain areas overlapped with the multiple-demand system that is ubiquitously observed in high- level cognitive tasks (Duncan, 2010; Fedorenko et al., 2013), including bilateral inferior and middle frontal gyrus (IFG and MFG), anterior insula (AI), intraparietal sulcus (IPS), and dorsal anterior cingulate cortex (dACC).
+The network of brain areas overlapped with the multiple-demand system that is ubiquitously observed in high-level cognitive tasks (Duncan, 2010; Fedorenko et al., 2013), including bilateral inferior and middle frontal gyrus (IFG and MFG), anterior insula (AI), intraparietal sulcus (IPS), and dorsal anterior cingulate cortex (dACC).
 In contrast, a human fMRI study investigating association learning between two natural visual objects found that violation effects in the learned direction were restricted to low level visual areas (Richter et al., 2018).
 Similarly, in macaque monkeys violation effects in the learned direction have been found selectively in visual areas, using fMRI as well as single-neuron recordings (Kaposvari et al., 2018; Meyer et al., 2014; Meyer and Olson, 2011; Vergnieux and Vogels, 2020).
 One of these studies (Meyer and Olson, 2011) also tested, in a small subset of 17 neurons, whether the learned associations spontaneously reversed, and showed no such reversal.
 From these studies, it is difficult to draw a conclusion about a potential difference between species, due to important differences in recording techniques and task design.

-Here, we directly compared the ability to spontaneously reverse learned associations in humans and macaque monkeys using identical training, stimuli and whole-brain fMRI measures.
+Here, we directly compared the ability to spontaneously reverse learned associations in humans and macaque monkeys using identical training stimuli and whole-brain fMRI measures.
 Our goals were to (1) probe the reversibility hypothesis in an elementary passive paradigm in both species; (2) to shed light on the brain mechanisms of symbolic associations in humans.
 Indeed, two alternative hypotheses may be formulated.
-First, given that symbolic learning is a defining feature of language, reversible violation-of- expectation effects might be restricted to the left-hemispheric temporal and inferior frontal language areas.
+First, given that symbolic learning is a defining feature of language, reversible violation-of-expectation effects might be restricted to the left-hemispheric temporal and inferior frontal language areas.
 Alternatively, since symbolic learning is manifest in many domains outside of language, for instance in mathematics or music, each attached to a dissociable fronto-posterior brain network (Amalric and Dehaene, 2016; Chen et al., 2021; Dehaene et al., 2022; Fedorenko et al., 2011; Nieder, 2019; Norman-Haignere et al., 2015), reversibility could be expected to arise from a broad and bilateral network of human brain areas, including dorsal intraparietal and middle frontal nodes.
 We thus tested audio-visual and visual-visual symbolic pairing in two successive experiments.

 Results